intona/json-parser/README.md

 This lists incompatible API changes done starting 2022.

-2022.01.13:
+* 2022.01.13:

-    limit the parser depth to 64 by default, instead of practically unlimited depth.
+    Limit the parser depth to 64 by default, instead of practically unlimited depth.
 The old behavior can be restored by setting json_parse_opts.depth to INT_MAX.